top of page

 CONTINENT: North America

-Edmontosaurus is a large hadrosaurid dinosaur from the Late Creteceous.
-Due to similarities with other hadrosaurs, it went through several renames and classifications until it was finally named after the city of Edmonton, for fossils discovered in southern Alberta, Canada.
-Edmontosaurus was among the largest hadrosaurids, with larger specimens reaching up to 12 m in length, with an estimated mass of around 4 t.
+Edmontosaurus was among the largest hadrosaurs, reaching up to 12 m in length, with an estimated mass of around 6 t.
 It was a bulky animal with a long, laterally flattened tail and a head with an expanded, duck-like beak.
 The fore legs were not as heavily built as the hind legs, but were long enough to be used in standing or movement.

 Edmontosaurus is a hadrosaur.
 Hadrosaurs, casually known as duck-billed dinosaurs, are ornithischian dinosaurs that were common in the Late Cretaceous period.
 Hadrosaurs were among the most dominant herbivores in Asia and North America, and toward the end of the Cretaceous several lineages dispersed into Europe, Africa, and South America.